zond/formal-conjectures/README.md

 2. Bespoke definitions are allowed, as long as they help clarify problem statements.
 We also encourage contributors to provide some very basic API for such definitions as a way to test whether these behave as expected.
-3. Benchmark problems should be stated with the `theorem` keyword, and have a `problem_status` tag, while API and test statements should use `lemma` or `example`.
+3. Benchmark problems should be stated with the `theorem` keyword, while for test statements `example` is usually prefered.
+4. Every statement should have at least one `AMS` subject tag.
-4. Every file should come with a reference to where the problem was sourced from, and be put in the corresponding directory of the repository, e.g. a problem sourced from wikipedia should live in `FormalConjectures/Wikipedia`.
+5. Every file should come with a reference to where the problem was sourced from, and be put in the corresponding directory of the repository, e.g. a problem sourced from wikipedia should live in `FormalConjectures/Wikipedia`.